Ambarpg80/Its-a-wrap/README.md

      Resources:
      Help with picking a color scheme : mycolor.space

-Logo Design was done by me using canva.com
+Logo Design was done by me using Affinity Designer.